Terrorist Killed In Encounter With Security Forces In J&K's Kulgam, Cop Injured

-KULGAM, Jun 27: An unidentified terrorist was killed in an encounter with security forces on Tuesday, June 27, 2023 in Jammu and Kashmir’s Kulgam district, police said.
+SRINAGAR, Jun 27: A terrorist was killed in an encounter with security forces on Tuesday in Jammu and Kashmir’s Kulgam district, police said.

 ”01 local #terrorist neutralised.
 Identification and affiliation being ascertained.
 Incriminating material including arms and ammunition recovered.
 Search going on.
 Further details shall follow,” the Kashmir Zone Police said in a tweet.